LaunchCodeEducation/liftoff/src/modules/project/logging-java-apps.rst

 ``logging.level``, followed by the package name and a log level.
 Spring scans the file for such properties on application startup.

-For example, if you want to log every event at a specific level use:
+For example, if you want to log every event at a specific level, use:

 ::